jbms/sphinx-immaterial/docs/code_annotations.rst

 Annotation buttons with numbers
 -------------------------------

-The mkdocs-material legacy behavior was to use the annotation items list number in the button that was rendered.
-To enable this, use the following custom CSS rules:
+The mkdocs-material legacy behavior was to use the annotated comment's identifying number in the button that was rendered.
+However, this behavior was removed because annotated comment's identifying number is arbitrary to the annotated list item's numeric marker -- see example snippet in `Arbitrary list markers`_.

+To enable this legacy behavior, use the following custom CSS rules:

 .. code-block:: css